Getting the help you need

 BC Reproductive Mental Health Program offers information, services, and resources to women across BC, their partners and families, and the professionals who work with them who are dealing with mental health challenges).
 Ask your care provider to refer you to the program.
 Note: There is a waitlist.

 Get help immediately if you are having thoughts of harming yourself, your baby or someone else.
-Call 911, the Distress Line (1-800-784-2433) or go to a hospital emergency room.
+Call 911, or 988, or go to a hospital emergency room.